Bw3ll/JOP_ROCKET/README.md

 More detailed usage information is forthcoming.
 Refer to the DEF CON 27 talk and the help sub-menu for assistance.

-To get started though, you want to have the three Python files in the same directory: rocket.py, ui.py, and lists.py.
+To get started though, you want to have the five Python files in the same directory: rocket.py, ui.py, stackpivot.py, checkIt.py, and lists.py.
 Then run from command line.
 You can provide a local file in the install directory, but it will not be able to find modules/DLL's.
-To find these, the program must be installed, and the absolute path to the application can be supplied as input inside a text file that can be provided as an argument on the command line, e.g. python rocket.py input
+To find these, the program must be installed, and the absolute path to the application can be supplied as input inside a text file that can be provided as an argument on the command line, e.g. python rocket.py input.txt
+Inside input.txt, we would have the absolute path, e.g. C:\rocket2\sample_binary.exe.
+By providing the absolute path, you will be able to extract the modules to scan as well, if so desired.
+If you want to use JOP ROCKET with only the program in the local directory, it will only find gadgets for the image executable itself, i.e. no DLLs.
+To use it in that fashion, use the following syntax: python rocket.py sample_binary.exe
+If the executable is in the same directory, you may use JOP ROCKET in the manner described above